pkloczko/qa-recruitment-test/README.md

 - You will need a Node.js installed in the current LTS version (if you don't know where to start, use [Volta](https://volta.sh/)).

 ## Setup
-Clone repo locally and then install the project dependencies using `npm install` and then start the app with `npm run dev`.
+Clone repo locally and then install the project dependencies using `npm install` and then start the app with `npm run cypress`.

-On [localhost:3000](http://localhost:3000) you will see an app for exercising writing scripts calculating quadratic equation.

-The app is not fully functional, and we don't want you to change that state, so take what you get as a snapshot, showing just a small part of the whole project, in one state.
+It will open Cypress and generate some sample tests and config file.

 ## Task
-We want you to cover this app with tests, it's up to you to pick the right type, scope and number of them.
+We want you to cover the process of adding products to the cart on https://alpaca-community.snowdog.dev/ Don't make orders, keep things simple, let's assume that you have a budget of up to 4 hours to handle that.

-As a testing framework use Cypress and commit all related code to the repository.
+Remember to commit all related code to the repository.